Lake Minnetonka Boating Regulations and Restrictions

 -If practical, exhibit the same lights as required for unpowered vessels less than 65.6 feet in length.

--If not practical, have on hand at least one lantern or flashlight shining a white light as shown in Figure 3.
+-If not practical, have on hand at least one lantern or flashlight shining a white light.

 To prevent a collision, vessel operators should never leave shore without a flashlight.
 Even if you plan to return before dark, unforeseen developments might delay your return past nightfall.